Pub/sub fan-out & dispatch cost (L4 graph)

 • The value is cloned by refcount, not by bytes — 64 subscribers means 64 refcount bumps on one segment, not 64 copies.

-• :schema discovery — after a :settings.deadline_ns field-write, the vertex’s shape is read back structurally as a 2-child POINT.
+• :schema discovery — the vertex’s shape is read back structurally as a 2-child POINT (NAME plus the synthesized, and since RFC-0022 §3.B empty, SETTINGS).

 • The RESULT line is informational — timing never fails CI; the self-checks assert every subscriber saw every write.